 Flashes (two times per second) when the AdvanceTrac® with RSC system is active.
 If the light remains on, or "SERVICE RSC NOW" is displayed in the odometer display with a chime, have the system serviced immediately by your authorized dealer.
 (Flashes one time every two seconds when AdvanceTrac® with RSC system has not yet initialized and is not available.)
-For further information, refer to AdvanceTrac® with RSC stability enhancement system in the Driving chapter.
+For further information, refer to AdvanceTrac® (Electronic stability control) with Roll stability controlTM (RSC) in the Driving chapter.

-If your vehicle is equipped with the AdvanceTrac® with RSC system, then it was designed to be operated with RSC.
-Driving without a functioning RSC® system could be dangerous.
+WARNING: If your vehicle is equipped with the AdvanceTrac® with RSC system, then it was designed to be operated with RSC.
+Driving without a functioning RSCTM system could be dangerous.
 Reduce speed and proceed to an authorized dealer to have the system serviced immediately.

-Transmission Tow/Haul Feature (automatic transmission):
+Transmission Tow/Haul Feature:

 Illuminates when the Tow/Haul feature has been activated.
-Refer to the Driving chapter for transmission function and operation.
+Refer to the Driving chapter for the Driving chapter for transmission function and operation.
 If the light flashes steadily, have the system serviced immediately, damage to the transmission could occur.